-Map and track your processes, including APIs, with a spreadsheet
+Map and track your processes, including KPIs, with a spreadsheet

 If you have read the first paragraph, and you’re feeling a little uneasy or you’re not quite sure if you’re on top of everything, you may be realising a need.
 You are not alone, most business owners are in this situation.
 This is why computer programmers make a small fortune, writing software to help you to manage the above more effectively.
 Now if you have a company making millions, then you probably have some custom made software, but what are your options if you have a smaller business?
 You can either buy software off the shelf, and make your business like everyone else’s, or you can use Excel.

 Whether you use the macro side of Excel, or just the formulas, spreadsheets are an ideal way to plan, monitor and analyse your processes.
 When you start your spreadsheets, determine your procedure, and create your spreadsheets with the correct layout.
 This layout should represent your process, and then when you open the spreadsheet, it will enable you to see your tasks and know exactly what is required next.
 This will help to enforce your process.
 You can also obviously input the crucial data as you go along, in order to track what has been done, and what is still required.
 This will not only enable you to keep all of the data in one place, but you will also be able to put that data to good use.
 Which brings me to the final point.
 KPIs.
 You can use some cunning formulas and conditional formatting, in order to produce your very own KPIs.

 - See your process laid out in front of you.

 - Have a central place for all staff (if required) to enter the data for that specific job.

 - See at a glance what the progress is on any job.